 Warning Signs of Gingivitis, the First Stage of Gum Disease

 Many people fail to recognize the symptoms of gingivitis, because they are simply unsure what healthy gums should look and feel like.
-Learning how your gums should be, can help you spot warning signs of trouble, so you can seek help quickly, when minimally invasive treatment might still be able to help restore your oral health.
+Learning how your gums should be, can help you spot warning signs of trouble, so you can seek help quickly to prevent the beginning of gum disease.
+This might allow for a less invasive treatment and still be able to help restore your oral health.

 In general, healthy gums should be: